-I spent hours interviewing Mr. Gray and was able to get him to state, and later confirm in updated drafts of his book, that Rosa Parks did not spontaneously refuse to get up when asked to surrender her seat to a white man in 1955.
-She was part of a plan, a plot, to challenge the segregated seating laws in court, with Gray as the lead lawyer.
+I spent hours interviewing Mr. Gray and was able to get him to state, and later confirm in updated drafts of his book, that Rosa Parks did not spontaneously refuse to get up when asked to surrender her seat to a white man on a Montgomery bus in 1955.
+She was part of a plan, a plot, to challenge the segregation laws in court, with Gray as the lead lawyer.
 This plan set off the Montgomery Bus Boycott and changed the course of American history.

 Here is a short clip of Fred speaking at the MLK Freedom Center:

 The full script can be find here: BUS RIDE TO JUSTICE